topkecleon/telegram-bot-bash/README.txt

 Everyone with read access to your Bot files can extract your Bots data.
 Especially your Bot Token in ```token``` must be protected against other users.
-No one exept you must have write access to the Bot files.
+No one except you must have write access to the Bot files.
 The Bot must be restricted to have write access to ```count``` and  ```tmp-bot-bash``` only, all other files must be write protected.